Chaosmose/PdSSync/README.md

 ## Synchronization process synopsis ##

-With 1 master client (Objc), 1 sync services(php), and n slaves clients(Objc)
+With 1 master client (Objc), 1 sync service(php), and n slaves clients(Objc)

-1. Master -> downloads the hashMap (if there is no hasMap the delta will be the current local)
+1. Master -> downloads the **hashMap** (if there is no hasMap the delta will be the current local)
-2. Master -> proceed to DeltaPathMap creation and command provisionning
+2. Master -> proceed to **DeltaPathMap** creation and command provisionning
 3. Master -> uploads files with a .download prefix to the sync
-4. Master -> uploads the hasMap of a given channel and finalize the transaction (un prefix the files, and call the sanitizing procedure =  removal of orpheans,Optionaly the synch server can send a push notification to client to force the step 5)
+4. Master -> uploads the hasMap of a given channel and finalize the transaction (un prefix the files, and call the sanitizing procedure =  removal of orpheans, **Optionaly** the synch server can send a push notification to the slave clients to force the step 5)
-5. Slave -> downloads the hashMap
+5. Slave -> downloads the current **hashMap**
-6. Slave -> proceed to DeltaPathMap creation and command provisionning
+6. Slave -> proceed to **DeltaPathMap** creation and command provisionning
 7. Slave -> downloads the files (on any missing file the task list is interrupted and go to 5)
 8. Slave -> on completion the synchronization is finalized.
 With a possible interruption of the current song +  redownload the hashmap and compare to conclude if 5 is required.